coolsoftwaretyler/mst-performance-testing/readme.md

 # MobX-State-Tree Performance Testing

 This repo is intended to test the performance of [MobX-State-Tree](https://github.com/mobxjs/mobx-state-tree).
+[Read a longer form blog post about the intention behind this repository](https://coolsoftware.dev/blog/benchmarking-mobx-state-tree/)

 ## Dependencies